 poor calcium absorption / osteoporosis

-When to test your Vitamin D levels: Sufficiency of vitamin D is considered at 75nmol/L, though perhaps 100nmol/L is closer to optimal.
-I like to consider sufficiency as a matter of whether you have enough for each season.
+When to test your Vitamin D levels: Sufficiency of vitamin D is considered at 75nmol/L, though perhaps 100nmol/L or more is closer to optimal.
+I like to consider your levels in a seasonal context.
 If you're at 75 at the end of the summer, what will your levels be by the end of winter?

 I find the two most useful times of year to test Vitamin D are around the spring and fall equinox:

-1) September: your high point (after maximum sun exposure you should be well above the sufficiency minimum), and
+1) September: your high point (after maximum chances for sun exposure, you should be easily meeting the optimal ranges), and

 If your levels are suboptimal at either point, consider adding dietary and supplementary vitamin D through the next 6 months.